 - From car rental, take a left on Keahole Airport Road

-- At the signal, take a right onto Queen Kaahumanu Hwy/HI-19 South; this is our main road
+- At the signal, take a right onto Queen Kaahumanu Hwy/HI-19 South (Big Island’s main road)

-- When you’ve driven approximately 10 miles, you will see a Shell station up on your left hand side, Lako Street.
-Turn left onto Lako Street
+- When you reach the Shell station on your left after 10 miles, turn left onto Lako St

-- Follow up to the stop sign at the top, approximately 1 mile, Hualalai Road
+- Follow approximately 1 mile to the stop sign at the top

 - Turn right onto Hualalai Road